kamellaidi/hello_there/README.md

 ## NOW

-✨ Learning the bascis on Javascript to become a JS developer
+✨ Learning the basics on Javascript to become a JS developer

 ⚛️ Totally focused on React